Why study BA (Hons) Criminology with Law at BU?

 - Develop your own piece of research based on a topic that interests you, or aligns itself with your future career or study plans, in your final year dissertation.

-Foundation year: We are currently developing a foundation year option for UK students who do not meet the entry requirements for the degree course.
+Foundation year: We have a foundation year option for students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the foundation year, you will progress to the full degree.
-This page will be updated with more information in April 2021.
-Please register your interest and we will email you when the foundation year option is open for applications.
+If you apply to study the full degree and do not meet the academic entry requirements, our admissions team may consider your application for the Foundation Year and notify you accordingly.

 What can you achieve with this degree?